yell/boltzmann-machines/README.md

 ## Tensorboard visualization
 ***TODO***

+## TODO
+* experiment: generate half MNIST digit conditioned on the other half using RBM
+* feature: Centering trick
+* feature: classification RBMs/DBMs
+* feature: ELBO and AIS for arbitrary DBM (again, visible and topmost hidden units can be analytically summed out) and for RBM (perhaps by using DBM class)

 ## Contributing
 ***TODO***

-## TODO
-* Centering trick
-* ELBO and AIS for arbitrary DBM (again, visible and topmost hidden units can be analytically summed out)